 Work From Home

-While I guess technically those can be done from home, I wouldn’t necessarily consider them work from home “jobs.”
+While I guess the latter can technically be done from home, I wouldn’t consider them work from home “jobs.”

 As I scrolled down, I found more options that resemble traditional work, including: